This section provides a full explanation to each role and their permissions.

 Global Administrator (GA)

 The GA has full administrative rights over the account.
 They have complete control of the account settings and billing details, and can perform all other functions throughout the application.
 By default, the user who created the DivvyHQ account will be the GA.
-If additional users need global administrative rights, GA access can be given to them by clicking the View/Edit User link in the Team Member admin [Enterprise Only].
+If additional users need global administrative rights, GA access can be given to them by clicking the View/Edit User link in the Team Member admin, then click the Promote as Global Admin button.

 Billing Admin (BA)